MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/stable-channel.md

 ## Version 1.0

-The latest available release of the 1.0.x lineage of the stable channel of the Windows App SDK is version 1.0.1.
+The latest available release of the 1.0.x lineage of the stable channel of the Windows App SDK is version 1.0.2.
 1.0.x supports all stable channel features (see the **Features available by release channel** section in [Windows App SDK release channels](/windows/apps/windows-app-sdk/release-channels#features-available-by-release-channel)).

+### Version 1.0.2

+This is a servicing release of the Windows App SDK that includes critical bug fixes for the 1.0 release.

+#### Bug fixes

+- Fixed layout cycle issue causing an app to crash when scrolling to the end of a ListView.
+For more information see [issue 6218](https://github.com/microsoft/microsoft-ui-xaml/issues/6218) on GitHub.
+- Fixed issue causing C# apps to crash on launch when the C/C++ Runtime (CRT) isn't installed.
+However, the CRT is still required for C# apps using WebView2.
+For more information see [issue 2117](https://github.com/microsoft/WindowsAppSDK/issues/2117) on GitHub.
+- Fixed issue where applications with Single-project MSIX did not generate a .appinstaller file.
+For more information see [issue 1821](https://github.com/microsoft/WindowsAppSDK/issues/1821) on GitHub.
+- Fixed issue where WinUI applications did not support .NET 6 `dotnet build`.

 ### Version 1.0.1